 We live in an enhanced visual age so images speak volumes in translating the Word.
 You never know who is in the service.
 Many of the world’s unreached people groups are illiterate so oral storytelling of the gospel is so important.

-In the meantime, the use a lot of universal church words like Hallelujah, Amen and Jesus are always recognizable to those who are believers but speak another language.
+In the meantime, they use a lot of universal church words like Hallelujah, Amen and Jesus are always recognizable to those who are believers but speak another language.

 I put myself in the shoes of a refugee in a foreign country.
 God says we have all been aliens/ refugees.
 I will keep my eyes and ears open to provide meaning to non-native visitors in my home church.
 Be intentional!!